-Mustards are native to Asia Minor, but these days cultivated as one of the main commercial crop in Canada, India, China, and temperate climates of European region.
+Mustards are native to Asia Minor, but these days cultivated as one of the main commercial crop in Canada, India, China, and temperate regions of Europe.

 Mustards are winter crops.
-The plant reaches about 4-5 feet in height and bears golden yellow colored flowers.
-Its tiny, round seeds measuring about one mm in diameter are encased inside a fruit pod, in a similar fashion like green pea pod.
+The plant reaches about 4-5 feet in height and bears golden-yellow flowers.
+They are tiny, round seeds measuring about one mm in diameter found encased inside a fruit pod.

 In general, three main varieties of mustard are grown worldwide for use.

-White mustard seeds (Sinapis alba or Brassica alba): The seeds are light straw-yellow colored and are slightly larger than the other two varieties.
+White mustard seeds (Sinapis alba or Brassica alba): The seeds are light straw-yellow and slightly larger than the other two varieties.
 White seeds exhibit mild pungency.

-Black mustards (Brassica nigra): The seeds are commonly seen in South Asia.
-The seeds are sharp and more pungent than other two varieties.
+Black mustard (Brassica nigra): The seeds commonly grow in South Asia.
+They are sharp and more pungent than the other two varieties.

-Brown mustards (Brassica juncea): The seeds are native to sub-Himalayan plains of Northern India.
+Brown mustard (Brassica juncea): The seeds are native to the sub-Himalayan plains of Northern India.

 Being one of the chief oil seeds, mustards are indeed very high in calories; 100 g of seeds provide 508 calories.
 Nonetheless, the seeds are made of quality proteins, essential oils, vitamins, minerals, and dietary fiber.

 The seeds are high in essential oils as well as plant sterols.
-Some of important sterols include such as brassicasterol, campesterol, sitosterol, avenasterol and stigmasterol.
-Some of glucosinolate and fatty acids in the seeds include sinigrin, myrosin, erucic, eicosenoic, oleic, and palmitic acids.
+Some of the important sterols include such as brassicasterol, campesterol, sitosterol, avenasterol, and stigmasterol.
+Some of the glucosinolate and fatty acids in the seeds are sinigrin, myrosin, erucic, eicosanoic, oleic, and palmitic acids.

 Mustard seeds are an excellent source of essential B-complex vitamins such as folates, niacin, thiamin, riboflavin, pyridoxine (vitaminB-6), pantothenic acid.
 These vitamins are essential in the sense that body requires them from external sources to replenish.
 These B-complex groups of vitamins help in enzyme synthesis, nervous system function and regulating body metabolism.

-The seeds are an excellent source of vitamin E, gamma tocopherol; contain about 19.82 mg per 100 g (about 132% of RDA).
-Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucus membranes and skin by protecting it from harmful oxygen-free radicals.
+The seeds are an excellent source of vitamin-E, gamma tocopherol; contain about 19.82 mg per 100 g (about 132% of RDA).
+Vitamin-E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucosa and skin by protecting it from harmful oxygen-free radicals.

 Mustards are rich source of health benefiting minerals.
 Calcium, manganese, copper, iron, selenium and zinc are some of the minerals especially concentrated in these seeds.
 Calcium helps build bone and teeth.
-Manganese is employed by the body as a co-factor for the antioxidant enzyme superoxide dismutase.
-Copper is required in the production of red blood cells.
-Iron is required for the red blood cell formation and cellular metabolism.
+Manganese used by the body as a cofactor for the antioxidant enzyme superoxide dismutase.
+Copper required in the production of red blood cells.
+Iron is essential for the red blood cell formation and cellular metabolism.

 Mustard seeds and its oil has traditionally been used to relieve muscle pain, rheumatism and arthritic pain.

-In India, mustard oil is applied over scalp and is believed to stimulate hair growth.
+In India, mustard oil is applied to the scalp and is believed to stimulate hair growth.

-Its ground seeds act as a laxative, stimulant to gastric mucosa and increase intestinal secretion.
+Its ground seeds act as a laxative, stimulant to the gastric mucosa and increase intestinal secretion.
 (Disclaimer).

-Whole, dry mustards keep well for months at room temperature when stored in cool, dry and humid free conditions.
-However ground seeds and other preparations of mustards should be kept in tight, air seal containers and placed inside the refrigerator for a prolonged shelf life.
+Whole, dry mustards keep well for months at room temperature when stored in cool, dry, and humid-free conditions.
+However, ground seeds and other preparations of mustards should be kept in tight, air seal containers and placed inside the refrigerator for extended shelf life.

-Mustards are used extensively in Indian, Pakistani, Bangladesh, Mediterranean and German cooking.
-Whole seeds, ground or powdered form, prepared pastes, sauces and oil are all used in cooking.
+Mustards are used extensively in Indian, Pakistani, Bangladesh, Mediterranean, and German cooking.
+Whole seeds, ground or powdered form, prepared pastes, sauces, and oil are all used in the kitchen.

 Here are some serving tips: